-Background and Intent: The quality of the faculty's teaching and clinical care is a determinant of the quality of the program and the quality of the residents' future
+Background and Intent: The quality of the faculty's teaching and clinical care is a determinant of the quality of the program and the quality of the residents' future clinical care.
+Therefore, the program has the responsibility to evaluate and improve the program faculty members' teaching, scholarship, professionalism, and quality care.
+This section mandates annual review of the program's faculty members for this purpose, and can be used as input into the Annual Program Evaluation.

-Program Evaluation and Improvement